Electricity market trading floor representing regulatory changes

 Why It Matters

 Electricity prices in New Zealand are influenced by location, due to constraints in the transmission network.
-FTRs are intended to mitigate these differences by providing a financial hedge.
-The new rules aim to:
+FTRs are intended to mitigate these differences by providing financial hedges that protect participants from unpredictable regional price variations.

 NZ Power Compare Logo